jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
-  See how we aren&#8217;t returning the content to the <strong>renderView() </strong>method?
-That&#8217;s because of all this file reading business.
+  See how we aren't returning the content to the <strong>renderView() </strong>method?
+That's because of all this file reading business.
 So the trick in Node is to think in terms of supplying your methods with the functionality they need in the form of a callback function that can be passed along.
 I like to think of it like sending out instructions with your package.
 The recipient is going to need to know what to do once it gets to their house.
 You as the send will not have total control as to when the package is actually recieved so you need to ensure that the receiver has what he needs.
 </p>